Clint-Mathews/Recipe-Ingredients/README.md

 - Update reused code to common components
 - UI updates
-- Validation updates as image only accpets some types.
+- Validation updates as image only accepts some types.